gammasoft71/xtd/docs/guide_tunit_overview.md

 ## List of known IDE/tools NOT compatible with xtd.tunit

-* [QtCreator Tools Tests](https://github.com/qt-creator/qt-creator) : The "QtCreator Tools Tests" tool does not work because it analyzes the source files to detect Google Test macros like (`TEST`, `GTEST_SUITE`, ...).
+* [QtCreator](https://github.com/qt-creator/qt-creator) : The "QtCreator Tools Tests" tool does not work because it analyzes the source files to detect Google Test macros like (`TEST`, `GTEST_SUITE`, ...).

 ### Remarks